frovedis/frovedis/doc/manual/python/ml/decision_tree_classifier.md

            |  \_ (29) Predict: 1 (100%)
            \_ (15) Predict: 0 (100%)

+This output will be visible on server side.
 It displays the decision tree having maximum depth of 5 and total 35 nodes in the tree.

+**No such output will be visible on client side.**

 __Return Value__
 It returns nothing.